Beauty salon insurance

 A customer suffers an allergic reaction to a product used during a facial and needs medical attention.
-Product liability would cover the legal and compensation costs.
+Product liability can cover the legal and compensation costs.

 An injured employee

 An employee accidentally trips over a wire that was on the salon floor and hurts their back.
-Employers liability would cover the legal and compensation costs.
+Employers' liability can cover the legal and compensation costs.

 A break in

 A burglar breaks into your salon at night through the locked door, stealing cash, a laptop and stock.
-Building, contents and stock cover would replace what was taken.
+Building, contents and stock cover can pay to replace what was taken.

 How do claims work?